moby/moby/docs/sources/installation/ubuntulinux.rst

 Dependencies
 ------------

-**AUFS filesystem support**
+**Optional AUFS filesystem support**

 Ubuntu Raring already comes with the 3.8 kernel, so we don't need to install it.
-However, not all systems have AUFS filesystem support enabled, so we need to install it.
+However, not all systems have AUFS filesystem support enabled.
+AUFS support is optional as of version 0.7, but it's still available as a driver and we recommend using it if you can.

+To make sure aufs is installed, run the following commands:

 .. code-block:: bash